thomasjacquin/allsky-portal/README.md

 ![](http://www.thomasjacquin.com/allsky-portal/screenshots/days-list.jpg)
 ![](http://www.thomasjacquin.com/allsky-portal/screenshots/images-list.jpg)
 ![](http://www.thomasjacquin.com/allsky-portal/screenshots/system-info.jpg)

+## Update
+Version 0.7 added many new settings and changed the names of many others.
+Please do NOT upgrade to this version until AFTER you have upgraded the AllSky camera software to version 0.8.
+Prior to upgrading, make sure you save your settings so you can refer to them as you update the new settings.

 ## Installation
 This project adds a GUI layer to the allsky camera software.
 The installation script is documented on the main project which you can access here: [**allsky camera installation**](https://github.com/thomasjacquin/allsky)